joshbegley/nyt-latest/previous.md

 `A New York Times analysis of satellite imagery and verified videos shows damage to more than a dozen American military sites and installations from Iran’s retaliatory strikes.`\
 https://nytimes.com/interactive/2026/03/11/world/middleeast/iran-us-military-bases-strikes-map.html

-**After Team USA's stunning WBC loss, here's how the Pool B tiebreaker works**\
+**Italy stuns Team USA in WBC.
+Here's how the Americans can still advance**\
-`Rather than bully its way into the quarterfinals, Team USA is going to have to watch the scoreboard and hope for a blowout on Wednesday.`\
+`The U.S. couldn't clinch a quarterfinal berth, and now it has to hope for a blowout in the Italy-Mexico game or an Italy win to advance.`\
 https://nytimes.com/athletic/7106867/2026/03/11/world-baseball-classic-team-usa-tiebreaker-scenarios/